 Catherine Livingston Garrettson

 She married Reverend Freeborn Garrettson, one of the founders of the Methodist Church in America.
 Rev. Garrettson founded the local Methodist Church on East Market Street in Rhinebeck.
-Their grave sites are located in our cemetery.
+Their grave sites are located in our graveyard.

 John R Livingston